 - Don’t say ‘the truth will set you free’ then contradict yourself by saying that really, to find out about our own Salvation we have to actually come to the church and accept your DVDs and CD’s.

 Actually, perhaps it is a good idea for the pamphlets to be created in the light of the maker.
 If the person making the pamphlet chooses childish colours, is unprofessional in the wording and pokes fun at others through insults, then maybe they should keep it this way.
-I’d hate to read a pamphlet that looks and sounds wonderful, mature and intelligent only to get there and realise it was a sham made by arseholes designed to get me to come.
+I’d hate to read a pamphlet that looks and sounds wonderful, mature and intelligent only to get there and realise it was a sham made by arseholes who want to tell me I’m going to hell.

 If you’re a member of a church, please don’t be offended.
 I’m just trying to say that if you’re guilty of a similar pamphlet, you haven’t made a very good impression.
 Sometimes I think to myself, “hey, maybe there IS a God, and heaven….”
-But then I receive something dark, insulting, immature and plain dumb like this like this, that claims “we have the answers, not them, us” and all I can do is laugh and say “okay, nah they really are just bullshitting.”
+But then I receive something dark, insulting, immature and plain dumb that claims “we have the answers, not them, us” and all I can do is laugh and say “okay, nah they really are just bullshitting” as I toss the WordArt-ed pamphlet into the trash.